 3.C.5.b.
-Dinner Dress Blue Jacket (Optional) - As prescribed by Coast Guard/Auxiliary Uniform Regulations for men/women.
-It will be worn as described in these regulations.
-Buttons and insignia appropriate to the rank, rate and status of the Band Member as prescribed by the applicable regulations will be worn.
+Dinner Dress Blue Jacket (Optional) - As prescribed by References (b) and (c) for men/women.
+It shall be worn as described in these regulations.
+Buttons and insignia appropriate to the rank, rate and status of the Member as prescribed by References (b) and (c) shall be worn.

 3.C.5.c.
-Dinner Dress White Jacket (Optional) - As prescribed by Coast Guard/Auxiliary Uniform Regulations for men/women.
-It will be worn as prescribed in these regulations.
-Buttons and insignia appropriate to the rank, rate and status of the Band Member as prescribed by the applicable regulations will be worn.
+Dinner Dress White Jacket (Optional) - As prescribed by References (b) and (c) for men/women.
+It shall be worn as prescribed in these regulations.
+Buttons and insignia appropriate to the rank, rate and status of the Member as prescribed by References (b) and (c) shall be worn.